linuxserver/docker-resilio-sync/README.md

 # linuxserver/resilio-sync

-[Resilio Sync](https://www.resilio.com/individuals/) (formerly BitTorrent Sync) uses the BitTorrent protocol to files and folders between all of your devices.
+[Resilio Sync](https://www.resilio.com/individuals/) (formerly BitTorrent Sync) uses the BitTorrent protocol to sync files and folders between all of your devices.
 There are both free and paid versions, this container supports both.

 ![sync-image](https://www.resilio.com/img/individual/freeproduct.jpg)